 How to Conduct Stay Interviews

-The manager may jot notes during the meeting but the focus of a stay interview should be on the conversation.
+The manager may jot notes during the meeting, but the focus of a stay interview should be on the conversation.
 The manager should actively listen and engage the employee in an open-ended conversation.

-Select the questions that appear to have the most utility for your organization.
-Unless an employee has a lot of thoughts to offer, the stay interview should take around a half hour to an hour.
+Start your stay interview with positive, easy-to-answer questions such as "What do you look forward to every day at work?"
+As the interview progresses and the ice is broken, you can ask tougher questions.
+Select questions from your list that appear to have the most utility for your organization—for example, "How could we support you better?"
+Unless an employee has a lot of thoughts to offer, the stay interview should take 30 minutes to an hour.

-If your organization decides to embark on stay interviews, HR should provide the opportunity for managers to discuss the results, share results, look for patterns across the organization, and share ideas gleaned from the employees.
+If your organization decides to embark on stay interviews, HR should provide the opportunity for managers to discuss the results, look for patterns across the organization, and share ideas gleaned from the employees.

 Debriefing allows the organization to determine what needs to happen in individual departments and what is better addressed on a company-wide basis.

 Be careful not to trivialize how employees perceive a department or organization.
 You may disagree with the views expressed, but they are real to the employees who are participating in the stay interviews.

 Explaining away the responses, making excuses, or becoming defensive will derail your quest to understand employee satisfaction.
 After all, the goal is to create an organization that retains its best.